rolandostar/tabletopsimulator-lua-vscode/docs/content/extension/executeLua/index.md

 The message is logged (both in-game and console++) and the return value is displayed in console++ in a special blue callout.

+The executed script will be called from the object which is currently selected in the editor. eg. If you execute lua from the `Global.-1.lua` file it will be sent with the `-1` GUID same thing if you were to execute lua from another object.
+It will run as if it was called from that object itself.

 When the Console++ panel is not opened, the return value will be outputted in a Information Message like so:

 ![Return Message](returnInfoMessage.png)